futurice/android-best-practices/README.md

 For this reason, it is hard to classify fragments (or activities) as strictly controllers or views.
 It's better to let them stay in their own `fragments` package.
 Activities can stay on the top-level package as long as you follow the advice of the previous section.
 If you are planning to have more than 2 or 3 activities, then make also an `activities` package.

-Otherwise, the architecture can look like a typical MVC, with a `models` package containing POJOs to be manipulated by Gson, and a `views` package containing your custom Views, notifications, action bar views, widgets, etc. Adapters are a gray matter, living between data and views.
+Otherwise, the architecture can look like a typical MVC, with a `models` package containing POJOs to be populated through the JSON parser with API responses, and a `views` package containing your custom Views, notifications, action bar views, widgets, etc. Adapters are a gray matter, living between data and views.
 However, they typically need to export some View via `getView()`, so you can include the `adapters` subpackage inside `views`.

 Some controller classes are application-wide and close to the Android system.
 These can live in the `services` package.
 Miscellaneous data processing classes, such as "DateUtils", stay in the `utils` package.
 Classes that are responsible for interacting with the backend stay in the `network` package.